reisir/settings/README.md

 - [ ] Another way to select file other than Drag & Drop
 - [ ] Add way to change the icon font per Icon
 - [ ] Separate generator tabs into their own skins?
 Make Settings into a suite just for building settings skins?
+- [x] Script based templates
+  - [x] Each script receives a variable object with index
+  - [x] Move Variable.Properties... to Variable...
+- [x] Handle unformatted variable files (just logs error for now)
+- [x] Combine meterstyles from separate files into one big file and @Include that to the main .ini
+- [x] Dynamically get list of templates for $implementedTypes
+- [x] Add safety newlines after variable templates